CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 Cumulus Linux does not enforce the MD5 password configured against a BGP listen-range peer group (used to accept and create dynamic BGP neighbors) and accepts connections from peers that do not specify a password.
 {{%/notice%}}

-## Encrypted BGP Peer Passwords
+## Encrypted Passwords

-You can configure BGP to show encrypted BGP peer passwords instead of clear text passwords in the NVUE `nv config show` command output, vtysh `show running-config output`, and in the `/etc/frr/frr.conf` file.
+By default, when you set passwords for BGP peers, Cumulus Linux shows the passwords as clear text in the NVUE `nv config show` command output, vtysh `show running-config output`, and in the `/etc/frr/frr.conf` file.
+To configure BGP to show encrypted passwords instead of clear text passwords:

 {{< tabs "340 ">}}
 {{< tab "NVUE Commands ">}}